 On June 13, 1866, the House approved a Senate-proposed version of the 14th Amendment, sending it to the states for ratification.
 Two years later, the ratified statement became a constitutional cornerstone.

 Part of the amendment’s Section One is one of the best-known and most-quoted sections of the Constitution.
 “No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws,” it reads.

 In May 1866, Thaddeus Stevens introduced the Joint Committee's proposed amendment in Congress.
 The proposal included many of the provisions in the final amendment, including the Equal Protection Clause, the Privileges or Immunities Clause, and the Due Process Clause.
-It only took the House two days to debate and pass the measure, by a 128-37 vote, on May 10, 1866.
+It only took the House two days to debate and pass the measure on May 10, 1866.
 The action then turned to the Senate.